Daniel Garlick: History

-Daniel Garlick arrived in Adelaide aged 19 with his father Moses Bendle Garlick (c.
+Garlick arrived in Adelaide aged 19 with his father Moses Bendle Garlick (c.
 1784 – October 1859) and siblings Deborah, William (aged 15), Thomas (aged 11) aboard Katherine Stewart Forbes from London, first landing at Kingscote, Kangaroo Island in October 1837, just a year after the "First Fleet of South Australia".

 Soon afterwards Moses Garlick, a plasterer by trade, built on the banks of the Torrens Adelaide's first permanent dwelling; unauthorised, as surveying of the city had not been completed.
 Similar dwellings nearby were those of William Pritchard and Isaac French.

 In 1839 he built North Adelaide's first house, "White Court House".
 In 1841 Moses Garlick founded a timber and building business in Kermode Street, North Adelaide, and Daniel was practising as an architect by 1853.
 Daniel worked in the firm known as Moses Garlick & Son from 1841 to 1855, after which he worked on his own for a few years.

-Around 1850 Moses passed the timber business to a Mr Turner, and the family moved from North Adelaide to a 450 acres property in Munno Para East, dubbed "Uley" for their hometown Uley, Gloucestershire (also Colonel Henry Kingscote's birthplace), and later became the township Uleybury.
+Around 1850 Moses Garlick passed the timber business to a Mr Turner, and the family moved from North Adelaide to a 450 acres property in Munno Para East, dubbed "Uley" for their hometown Uley, Gloucestershire (also Colonel Henry Kingscote's birthplace), and later became the township Uleybury.
 Moses donated an acre of land to the Baptist church and built a chapel.
 The family grew wheat and grapes and made wine.

-Daniel, whose health was not robust, took little part in the farming business.
+Garlick, whose health was not robust, took little part in the farming business.
 He ran his architecture practice from "Uley", later sharing an office with Smith & Cullen in nearby Gawler.
 His projects included country houses, shops, churches and chapels in the city and the countryside north of Adelaide.
 In 1857 he opened his own office in Murray Street, Gawler.
 Later that year he advertised his services as a moneylender, and entered into a short-lived partnership with George Abbott (c.
 1793 – 3 April 1869) (as Garlick & Abbott, later with the Colonial Architect's Department.